julianencisoizquierdo/NLP_Python_UN_speeches/README.md

 ## Usage

-To run the analysis, open the `NLP_Disaster_Tweets.ipynb` notebook and execute each cell sequentially.
-Ensure that the required datasets are in the correct file paths.
+To run the analysis, open the `NLP_Deriving Insigths from the UN.ipynb` notebook and execute each cell sequentially.

 ## Dependencies